More formally addressed as:

 He had the great honour to be received ‘Ad Portas’ at Winchester College, twice.
 First with a group of other Wykehamist judges in 1937 and then again in 1954 on his own.
 Here is a copy of the speeches (delivered in Latin) on that occasion and photographs:

 Gavin was appointed Lord Chancellor by Winston Churchill in 1951 [1951-54].
-This meant that he was in office when King George VI died, so he carried an enormous responsibility, personally conveying the tragic news to Queen Mary and later presiding over the Coronation of Queen Elizabeth at Westminster Abbey, which is commemorated in a window of the Becket chapel at Canterbury Cathedral.
+This meant that he was in office when King George VI died, so he carried an enormous responsibility, personally conveying the tragic news to Queen Mary and later presiding over the Coronation of Queen Elizabeth at Westminster Abbey, so he is depicted in the Coronation Window of the Becket chapel at Canterbury Cathedral.
 One high point of his term was a visit to the USA and Canada, where he gave the keynote speech to 1500 assembled lawyers of the American Bar Association, but managed to take time out to stay with his Simonds cousins ‘Gran & Gramps’ in Cohasset!

 At the age of 82 and completely from memory, Lord Simonds wrote his memoirs entitled; ‘Recollections of an Idle Old Man’ with memories and personal anecdotes of his family life and his years in high office.
 Since it contained many ‘personal opinions’, he instructed in his will that it should be kept under lock and key until 40 years after his death.
 That time has long passed so I am delighted to be able to make it more accessible here for the first time.